-In sum, there are no local power poles or real decision makers in Savamala, everything is grounded upon the powerful, centralized nation state (Questionnaire X).
-Moreover, the BWP exemplifies the closed wheel of decision-making procedure circumscribing political and economic actors into an interconnected and interdependent system.
+In sum, there are no local power poles or real decision makers in Savamala, and everything is grounded upon the powerful, centralized nation state (Questionnaire X).
+Moreover, the BWP exemplifies the closed wheel of decision-making procedures circumscribing political and economic actors into an interconnected and interdependent system.

-”Belgrade stepping into the neoliberal trends, disregarding the relevant planning documents and causing them to change, lacking the long term vision.”
+”Belgrade stepping into neoliberal trends, disregarding the relevant planning documents and causing them to change, lacking long term vision.”

 ?

-20While the shares of profit are: 32% for Serbia and 68% for UAE partner (??), the actual division of costs according to the agreement is estimated as fully reversed (there are unofficial estimations that 88% to even 98% of invested funds are to be borne by the Republic of Serbia).
+20While the shares of profit are: 32% for Serbia and 68% for the UAE partner (??), the actual division of costs according to the agreement is estimated as fully reversed (there are unofficial estimations that 88% to even 98% of invested funds are to be borne by the Republic of Serbia).

 21The data on this company owned by the investor are officially proclaimed secret by the Commission

 for Protection of Competition.
-According to the online data the company was licensed in 2015 with 0 money share and with limited license for 1 year (?).
+According to online data, the company was licensed in 2015 with 0 money share and with a limited license for 1 year (?).

 6.3 Conclusion

-This chapter displays the MAS analysis of current urban reality of Savamala.
-It brings up the analysis of urban agency in terms of elements and relations.
-The MAS method terminology is contextualized through the story of local contextual resources, social practices and urban conflicts.
-Such structuralization of elements and events in Savamala puts new light on already analysed actors and their networks (Chapter 5).
+This chapter displays the MAS analysis of the current urban reality of Savamala.
+It presents the analysis of urban agency in terms of elements and relations.
+The terminology of the MAS method is contextualized through the story of local contextual resources, social practices and urban conflicts.
+Such a structuralization of elements and events in Savamala sheds new light on the analysed actors and their networks (Chapter 5).
 The aggregation of agent preferences summarizes the socio-spatial patterns identified in Savamala.
-Finally, setting up the relations of urban agency and the identified resources, practices and conflicts offers the explanation of its dynamics within the scope of urban decision-making layers.
+Finally, setting up the relations of urban agency and the identified resources, practices and conflicts offers an explanation of its dynamics within the scope of urban decision-making layers.

 In theoretical terms, the interaction of urban agency with contextual elements and in contextual relations defines urbanity (Section 2.1.5) - the level of urbanity in Savamala is created from the fluctuating relationship between the agency and the context.
-While the initial disbalance produced in 2011-2014 worked pro social potentials and the activation of spatial capacities toward vivid and diverse urban life; the intensive aggregation of urban conflicts from 2014 onward proves the other way round.
-There is a growing unification of functions and activities in Savamala, while the civil life has been slowly retreating and moving away.
-Conversely, the waterfront area is at a stable pace growing with architectural mastodons bringing in new, modern architectural front to the historical hinterland.
-The level of urbanity in Savamala seems like trotting up and down various scales while its contextual elements and relations are exposed to the battlefield of multiple human and non-human agents.
+While the initial imbalance produced in 2011-2014 worked pro social potentials and the activation of spatial capacities toward a vivid and diverse urban life, the intensive aggregation of urban conflicts from 2014 onward proved to be the other way around.
+There is a growing unification of functions and activities in Savamala, while civil life has been slowly retreating and moving away.
+Conversely, the waterfront area is growing at a stable pace with architectural mastodons bringing in a new, modern architectural front to the historical hinterland.
+The level of urbanity in Savamala seems to trot up and down various scales while its contextual elements and relations are exposed to the battlefield of multiple human and non-human agents.

 Following the operationalization of agents and their preferences presented in this chap- ter, several causal relations on the current circumstances in Savamala become conspicuous.
 The social and spatial capital of Savamala were accentuated and activated through these abundant civic and creative initiatives.
 These initiatives responded to global trends and the urgent need for social and cultural spaces in the city.
-However, this alternative status of Savamala has its insurmountable limitations - the obstruction and neglect from the State.
-Thus, this relationship between alternative culture and institutions, instead of becoming the harmonized practice, has germinated into an urban conflict generator.
+However, this alternative status of Savamala has insurmountable limitations - the obstruction and neglect from the State.
+Thus, this relationship between alternative culture and institutions, instead of becoming a harmonized practice, has germinated into an urban conflict generator.